 At the moment nobody can say if there’s going to be severe long-term risk of lung injury or asthma from regular vaping use.
 But the recent spate of lung disease and respiratory illness is bad sign for vaping companies.

-Consumer safety attorneys and vaping illness lawsuits aim to provide a more clear risk assessment and proper warnings for consumers.
+Consumer safety attorneys and vaping injuries aim to provide a more clear risk assessment and proper warnings for consumers.
 If injury has been caused, manufacturers may be liable for failing to properly test their products and failing to warn consumers of serious vaping addiction and vaping injury risks.

 According to the CDC, patients admitted to hospitals with vaping illnesses and lung disease had used vaping products with nicotine THC.
 There does not appear to be one specific product involved in all the cases, though the symptoms appear to be similar.
 Patients have presented with the following vaping illness symptoms: